futuretek-solutions-ltd/yii2-ext-rbac/README.md

 ### Permissions Export

-Permissions should be exported and commited to versioning system when releasing the application.
+Permissions should be exported and committed to versioning system when releasing the application.

 Export is done using the command:
 ```